redcountryroad/OSCP-shortsheet/README.md

 #crack hash using kirbi2john.py
 python3 kirbi2john.py /root/pen200/exercise/ad/sgl.kirbi
 ```

+### Targeted Kerberoasting
+- Condition: have GenericWrite or GenericAll permissions on another AD user account
+- then, purposely set SPN for the targeted user
+- then kerberoast the account
+- then crack the hash using hashcat to get the clear password
+- after attack, REMEMBER to delete the SPN

 ### AS-REP roasting
 - Find user account with user account option "Do not require Kerberos preauthentication" ENABLED, then obtain their password thru AS-REP hashes